pmichali/lazyjack/README.md

 write access to user and group.

 ### Mode (mode)
-The default is IPv6, but `ipv4` may be specified as of version 1.3.0.
+The default is IPv6, but `ipv4` may be specified as of version 1.3.0, and dual-stack may be used as of 1.3.5.

 ### Kuberentes Version (kubernetes-version)
 Optional setting, where you can specify the version of Kubernetes to be used.
 If